mrachuta/ns/README.md

 * [Thanks](#thanks)

 ## General info
-Due to the worst app that I have ever used in my life for check current ballance, I have created a simple script which download and print all necessary informations.
+Due to the worst app that I have ever used in my life for check current balance, I have created a simple script which download and print all necessary informations.
 It is huge faster than official Nju Mobile app.

 ## Technologies
 Code was written as a Python 3 code.